dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ## Minimum Requirements

-This guide will focus on the installation of Windows 10 without using Boot Camp Assistant.
-Windows 11 should also work, but its quirks will not be covered.
+This guide will focus on the installation of Windows 10 and Widows 11 without using Boot Camp Assistant.
+Windows 11 requires some additional steps.

 * Due to hardware and firmware limitations, UEFI Windows installations are only recommended on the following machines: